tomjrwilliams/xfactors/README.md

 As mentioned above, this is still a very much work-in-progress project, that I'm in the process of refactoring out - rewriting large chunks on the way - from our main code base at [Haven Cove](https://havencove.com/).

 The unit tests are likely the best place to start for an idea of how the project works in pactise.

+Note, the package for now also includes some other convenience utilities from my day job, until I can find a more appropriate long term home for them.

 ## License